Hands-on Course: Fundamentals of Petrophysics

 Both former equations can be blended into a unique estimate.
 Use w=1 if Rshale can be estimated with reasonable accuracy.
 Use w=0 if Rshale is not reliable at all, and use intermediate values around w=0.5 for a general, more robust estimate under uncertainty:

-The figure below ↓ shows comparisons of porosities from core, density, neutron porosity, sonic, and micro-resistivity porosity
+Comparisons of porosities from core, density, neutron porosity, sonic, and micro-resistivity porosity

 ✔ NOTE: The GLOG file work-flow for this log is available for download with the set of optional interpretation examples.

 © 2012-2023 GeolOil LLC.
 Please link or refer us under Creative Commons License CC-by-ND